usdot-jpo-codehub/codehub-readme-template/README.md

 ## Authors

 -List the point of contact for the repository.
-SOmetimes this can be a product owner, a technical owner or a general technical assistance mailbox.
+Sometimes this can be a product owner, a technical owner or a general technical assistance mailbox.

 Example: